husainnt/Python/Readme.md

-This repository contains the code I wrote while learning **Python**, along with the projects I built during the process.
-Each folder represents a specific chapter or topic, containing its respective code and exercises.
+This repository contains the code I wrote while learning **Python** Each folder represents a specific chapter or topic, containing its respective code and exercises.

 ## 📂 Repository Structure